Statistics from Altmetric.com

 Although immobilisation of the lower limb following injury is also a common management strategy from the emergency department (ED) in the USA, we have observed that there is little consideration of VTE prophylaxis compared with Europe.
-In the USA, there is minimal consensus and lack of distinct guidelines …
+In the USA, there is minimal consensus and lack of distinct guidelines on the routine …

 AC and BK are joint first authors.

 AC and BK contributed equally.

 Correction notice Since this letter was first published, the title has been updated to read venous thrombolism rather than venothrombolism.

 Contributors AC and BK contributed equally to this manuscript.

 Funding This study was funded by National Heart, Lung, and Blood Institute (http://dx.doi.org/10.13039/100000050) and grant number: 1K08HL140105-01.

 Competing interests None declared.

 Patient and public involvement Patients and/or the public were not involved in the design, conduct, reporting or dissemination plans of this research.

 Provenance and peer review Not commissioned; internally peer reviewed.